njwilson23/irlib/doc/doc_utilities.rst

 h5_replace_gps
 ~~~~~~~~~~~~~~

-If GPS data collected from the onboard receiver are missing or of poor quality,
+If GPS data collected from the on-board receiver are missing or of poor
-they can be replaced by data from a handheld GPS receiver.
-The data from the
+quality, they can be replaced by data from a hand-held GPS receiver.
+The data
-handheld receiver must be exported as or converted to GPX format, which is a
+from the hand-held receiver must be exported as or converted to GPX format,
-standard open format.
-Calling ``h5_replace_gps`` creates a copy of the original
+which is a standard open format.
+Calling ``h5_replace_gps`` creates a copy of
-dataset with the new coordinates inserted.
-Commandline flags can be used to
+the original dataset with the new coordinates inserted.
+Command-line flags can
-specify matching tolerances and which lines to work on.
+be used to specify matching tolerances and which lines to work on.

 h5_add_utm
 ~~~~~~~~~~